puyi27/CALENDAR/README.md

 Modern companies lose thousands of hours a year on a constant question: *"Who is in the office tomorrow?"*.
 Slack messages get lost, Outlook calendars are tedious to update, and the lack of data prevents real optimization of the workspace (Real Estate Optimization).

 ### 💡 The Solution: Invisible Synchronization
 PresenceLink is not just a calendar; it is a **Location Intelligence Engine**.
-It allows employees to declare their status in seconds using predictive autocompletion algorithms, while the backend synchronizes that reality with Microsoft Teams, WhatsApp, and personal calendars in real-time.
+It allows employees to declare their status in seconds using predictive autocompletion algorithms, while the backend synchronizes that reality with Microsoft Teams, and personal calendars in real-time.

 ---